dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 > No answer required

 2. **Use an OpenVPN client to connect.
-In my example I am on Linux, on the access page we have a windows tutorial.**
+In my example, I am on Linux and on the access page we have a Windows tutorial.**

 ```
 sudo openvpn filename.ovpn